BGorenc/WiFi_Controlled_Lightsaber/README.md

 </div>

 The circuit is showing two data lines from Pins 2 and 3 which both require a 220 ohm resistor.
 The data line leaving the Arduino Nano 33 IoT has a voltage of ~ 3.3v and needs to be stepped up to 5v for the WS2812B LED Strip.
 This is where the bidirectional Logic Level Shifter comes into play.
 We can pass the data line through the LVx channel and out of the corresponding HVx channel (ie. LV1 -> HV1).
 To do this the shifter needs reference voltages and the shared ground.
 The Pin marked just LV will be our 3.3v reference which is fed through the 3.3v power pin on the Arduino.
 Then from the power supply we can use the 5v as a reference by feeding it into the HV Pin.
 It is important to use the same ground for all components.
+It goes without saying that Fig.1 is showing the breadboard layout and this should be transferred and soldered to a PCB for permanent use once you confirm everything is in working order.

 All this being said, please note that it is ok to power the Arduino Nano 33 IoT with a 5v power supply because this Arduino makes use of an onboard voltage regulator to adjust the power to the 3.3v needed for the board.
 This is where you want to add your capacitor across the positive and negative terminal as well to help maintain a steady flow of power.
 Also not shown here is the use of the 2 pin terminal block.
 This is need to easily connect the 18 awg wire to the circuit board. **The 2 pin terminal block will need to be angled on the positive and negative strips of the board you are soldering to**.
 This is a minor issue and should give you no complications other than being moderately unpleasing to look at.